Florida same-sex marriage ban declared unconstitutional in fourth ruling

 The ruling did not include an order for Palm Beach County officials to begin issuing marriage licenses, according to Equality Florida, a gay rights advocacy organization.

-Since late June, three other state court rulings have also rejected the same-sex marriage prohibition approved by Florida voters in 2008.
+Since July, three other state court rulings have also rejected the same-sex marriage prohibition approved by Florida voters in 2008.
 Those cases have been stayed pending appeals.

 (Reporting by Letitia Stein; Editing by Mohammad Zargham)

-Note: (This story has been corrected to fix time frame in paragraph five - since July, instead of since late June)